hyperledger-labs/orion-server/docs/architecture-and-design/state-merkle-patricia-tree.md

 ### Trie update algorithm

-* If node with updated key exist, just update Value and all Hash pointers up to the root.
+* If a node with an updated key exists, just update Value and all hash pointers up to the root.
 * If such a node doesn't exist, traverse trie for all key matching nodes.
-    * If last matching node is Value node:
+    * If the last matching node is Value node:
-        * Convert it to an ExtensionNode followed by BranchNode and add new ValueNode with the remaining path without first character
+        * Convert it to an ExtensionNode followed by BranchNode and add a new ValueNode with the remaining path, without the first character.
-    * If last matching node is Branch node, find next node - pointed by _node.Children[nibble]_:
+    * If the last matching node is Branch node, find the next node, pointed to by _node.Children[nibble]_:
-        * When next node is an NIL, replace it with a new ValueNode with the remaining path.
+        * When the next node is an NIL, replace it with a new ValueNode with the remaining path.
-        * When next node is a ValueNode, add ExtensionNode with matching path, followed by BranchNode, and make new BranchNode point to original ValueNode with rest of its path and new ValueNode.
+        * When the next node is a ValueNode, add an ExtensionNode with matching path, followed by a BranchNode, and make the new BranchNode point to the original ValueNode with the rest of its path and a new ValueNode.
-        * When next node is an ExtensionNode, add another ExtensionNode with common path and create a new BranchNode points to the original ExtensionNode and new ValueNode.
+        * When the next node is an ExtensionNode, add another ExtensionNode with common path and create a new BranchNode that points to the original ExtensionNode and a new ValueNode.
-    * Update all Hashes up to root
+    * Update all hashes up to the root.

 ### Trie update example
-This example illustrates how one update can affect multiple nodes in trie, not mention hashes in whole branch
+This example illustrates how one update can affect multiple nodes in trie, not mention hashes in the whole branch.

-We start from trie that contains only 3 Value nodes, with three values
+We start from a trie that contains only three Value nodes, with three values:
 * A123 -> B
 * DA1F -> D
 * 50FF1A -> G